Guide to Building an Outdoor Cooler Cabinet

 Step 9 Finishing Touches: Attaching a Bottle Opener:

 The final step in this DIY project involves the attachment of a bottle opener.
 For this, pilot holes should be drilled, and 3/4-inch No. 8 wood screws should be used to fasten the bottle opener on the top corner of either one of the cabinet’s sides.
-Altogether, the completion of this step leaves your outdoor cooler cabinet ready for action.
+Altogether, completing this step leaves your outdoor cooler cabinet ready for action.